Jonahss/eval-selection/README.md

 3. ???
 4. Your js or coffeescript code is evaluated and result logged to developer console

+Hitting f5 with no text selected, evals the current line.

 It's eerily like the Acme editor.
 Write code snippets that do stuff in your editor O.o